Borgdude/prayer-bot/README.md

 ## Features
 * Website for users to look and pray for prayer requests
-* Get notifications when a prayer a user has prayed for gets updated
+* Get notifications when a prayer you have prayed for gets updated

 ## Installation
 Things you need: